 Here are the key details to include:

-• Objective: Start with a clear learning objective that outlines what students should know or be able to do by the end of the lesson.
+• Objective: The lesson should be anchored with a learning object that defines at the outset what the students must comprehend or be able to carry out by the lesson’s completion.

-• Materials Needed: List all the materials required for the lesson, including art supplies like paper, paints, brushes, and digital tools or software.
+• Materials Needed: Enumerate all the materials necessary for the lesson, including papers, paints, brushes, and digital tools and software.

 Similar Posts